pjung86/otp-microservices-pjung/README.md

 ## Usage
 ### Patner-service
   In this service you have 3 end points.
 Two GET and one Post endpoints.
-  With the getEvents/ end point you can ask for all the events in the DB With the getEvent/{id} end point you can ask for one event with a specific id With the /reserve end point you can place a reservation
+  With the getEvents/ end point you can ask for all the events in the DB.
+  With the getEvent/{id} end point you can ask for one event with a specific id.
+  With the /reserve end point you can place a reservation.

+### Ticket-service
+  This service is responsible

 <p align="right">(<a href="#readme-top">:top:</a>)</p>